Persoonia microphylla

-Persoonia microphylla is a plant in the family Proteaceae and is endemic to New South Wales.
+Persoonia microphylla is a species of flowering plant in the family Proteaceae and is endemic to New South Wales.
 It is an erect to prostrate shrub with elliptic to egg-shaped leaves and yellow flowers in groups of up to fourteen on a rachis up to 30 mm long.

 Description

 Persoonia microphylla is an erect to prostrate shrub that typically grows to a height of about 2 m and has smooth bark, its young branchlets covered with whitish or greyish hairs.
 The leaves are broadly elliptical to broadly egg-shaped, 3–9 mm long and 2–5 mm wide with the edges turned downwards.
 The flowers are arranged in groups of up to fourteen along a rachis up to 30 mm long that grows into a leafy shoot after flowering.
 Each flower is on a pedicel about 1–3 mm long, usually with a leaf at the base.
 The tepals are yellow, 8–10 mm long and hairy on the outside.
 Flowering occurs from December to February and the fruit is a green drupe with purple stripes.